volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 * **Easy to learn and use**

-  React comes with a good supply of tutorials and great documentation as well as big ecosystem and community.
+  React comes with a good supply of tutorials and great documentation as well as a big ecosystem and community.
 * **Learn once, write anywhere**

   An experienced React developer can write native apps for Android and IOS using React Native framework.
 * **Write once, use anywhere**

-  In React you can create reusable components which help your code to be easier to maintain.
+  In React you can create reusable components that help your code to be easier to maintain.
 * **Implements Virtual DOM**

   React implements Virtual DOM which represents the real DOM as a JSON object and all operations on it are really fast.
-* **Supports SSR(Server side rendering) as well as CSR(Client side rendering)**
+* **Supports SSR(Server-side rendering) as well as CSR(Client-side rendering)**

   React can render both on server and client with minimum configurations.
 * **Has great tools for developers**